barryclark/jekyll-now/_drafts/2015-09-15-Mef-Plugin-Loading.md

 concept of Metadata which can be used to do some interesting queries later on when loading the plugins.

-The two core interfaces in the contract project and their respective properties:
+The two core interfaces in the contract project and their respective
+properties:

- public interface IPluginContract
+	public interface IPluginContract2
 	{
 	    PluginExecutionResult ExecutePlugin(PluginExecutionEntry entry);
 	}

 and

 	public interface IPluginMetadata
 	{
     	string PluginName { get; }
 	}

 One defined the contract for the entry points for each of the plugins, while the other describes the metadata which can be used to identify the entry points and with that the plugins.

 We will see how these are used furhter down the line.

 ## Example Plugins

-When defining the actual plugins, I've build the Contract project and
+When defining the actual plugins, I've buit the the Contract project and references the output dll in the plugin projects as to simulate an enviorment where we pass the contracts to different venodrs allowing them to define the entry points which we can then utilize in the plugin client.

+For the purposes of the demo implementation we defined two plugins:

+- Plugin A
+- PLugin B

+For the purposes of the demo the actual sample plugins are simple one class projectgs that reference the plugin contracts dll and use the IPluginContract on a single entry point class:

+	[Export(typeof(IPluginContract))]
+	[ExportMetadata("PluginName", "ApiAPlugin")]
+	public class PluginA : IPluginContract { }

+At the class definition we encounter two key MEF attributes:

+- `Export`
+	- which tells MEF which Interface/Type this particular class is exposing
+- `ExportMetadata`
+	- First attribute "PluginName" defines the Metadata attribute name
+	- Second attribute "ApiAPlugin" defines the actual value of the Metadata attribute.

+We will see how the metadat attributes are used a bit later on, but for now we can notice that the name of the metadata attribute is the same as defined in the IPluginMetadata interface.

+The actual implementation of the ExecutePlugin method can be seen here:

+	public PluginExecutionResult ExecutePlugin(PluginExecutionEntry entry)
+    {
+        var url = GetInternalApiUrl();

+        if (!string.IsNullOrWhiteSpace(url))
+        {
+            var apiResult = ExecuteApiCall(url);

+            return new PluginExecutionResult() { Output = apiResult };
+        }

+        return new PluginExecutionResult()
+        {
+            Output = "Failed Configuratoin URL Processing"
+        };
+    }

+The code is reading some internal configuration defined in a config.xml file which in the project properties is set as content and copy always.
+The  plugin them makes an API call  using an `HttpClient` to another *internal* API.

+The API call just returns a string result (*apiresult*) which is then returned to the client code which calls the plugin.

+Plugin B is exactly the same calling a different API, so in a way there are also two *internal* APIs  which return string result identified by A and B.

+The two plugins are build and the outputs moved to a folder structure on disk, together with the configuration files:

+### Image of plugin folder structure

+## The plugin loader

+The idea was to create a "generic" plugin loader, which  could be reused in multiple plugin clients.
+The current implemenation of the loader takes in a loader configuration object which currently is sued